Albinism in humans

 Albinism is a congenital condition characterized in humans by the partial or complete absence of pigment in the skin, hair and eyes.
 Albinism is associated with a number of vision defects, such as photophobia, nystagmus, and amblyopia.
+The visual abnormalities regarding albinism are mainly caused by reduced melanin during optic development, leading to misrouting of optic nerve fibers and underdevelopment of the fovea.
 Lack of skin pigmentation makes for more susceptibility to sunburn and skin cancers.
 In rare cases such as Chédiak–Higashi syndrome, albinism may be associated with deficiencies in the transportation of melanin granules.
 This also affects essential granules present in immune cells, leading to increased susceptibility to infection.

 Albinism results from inheritance of recessive gene alleles and is known to affect all vertebrates, including humans.
-It is due to absence or defect of tyrosinase, a copper-containing enzyme involved in the production of melanin.
+Many genes are now known to cause oculocutaneous albinism, that include TYR, OSA2, TYRP1, SLC45A2, SLC24AB, and C10orf11, all of which affect both melanin synthesis and melanosome function.
 Unlike humans, other animals have multiple pigments and for these albinism is considered to be a hereditary condition characterised by the absence of melanin, in particular in the eyes, skin, hair, scales, feathers or cuticle.
 While an organism with complete absence of melanin is called an albino, an organism with only a diminished amount of melanin is described as leucistic or albinoid.
 The term is from the Latin albus, "white".